SMAKSS/convert-numbers/Readme.md

 var ConvertNumbers = require('@smakss/convert-numbers');
 ```

-or to include with `ES6` you simply do this one:
+or to include with `ES6` you can simply do this one:

 ```
 import ConvertNumbers from '@smakss/convert-numbers'